MicrosoftLearning/PL-7002-Create-and-Manage-Automated-Processes-by-using-Power-Automate/Instructions/Labs/LAB[PL-7002]_M03L02_Approval_flow.md

 ### Task 1.1 - Create the trigger

-1. Navigate to the Power Automate portal <https://make.powerautomate.com>.
+1. Navigate to the Power Automate portal `https://make.powerautomate.com`

 1. Make sure you are in the **Dev One** environment.

-1. Select the **+ Create** tab from the left-side menu.
+1. Select the **+ Create** tab from the left navigation panel.

 1. Select **Automated cloud flow**.